outpatient US clinical experience

 MD2B Connect Physician ID # 70

-Where will this rotation take place: This outpatient rotation will take place in a suburb of Raleigh (30 minutes southwest of downtown Raleigh).
+Where will this rotation take place: This outpatient US clinical experience will take place in a suburb of Raleigh (30 minutes southwest of downtown Raleigh).

 Hours: Monday 8AM to 3 PM; Tuesday 8 AM to 5 PM; Thursday 8 AM to 3 PM; Friday 8 AM to 4 PM